CompOmics/compomics.github.io/compomics-utilities/_posts/2016-01-06-identificationparameterscli.md

 -import_peptide_length_max
                           The maximal peptide length to consider when importing identification files, default is 30.

+-import_missed_cleavages_min
+                          The minimal number if missed cleavages to consider when importing identification files, default is no filter.

+-import_missed_cleavages_max
+                          The maximal number if missed cleavages to consider when importing identification files, default is no filter.

 -import_precurosor_mz     Import precursor ion tolerance unit: ppm (1) or Da (2), default is '1'.

 -exclude_unknown_ptms     If true peptides presenting unrecognized PTMs will be excluded.